 - ⅓ cup parmesan cheese (shredded)

-- 1 tbsp avocado oil (or any cooking oil of choice)
+- 1 tablespoon avocado oil (or any cooking oil of choice)

 - to taste salt and ground black pepper